-This plan incorporates the applicable design guidelines of Section 27-274 of the prior Zoning Ordinance, and the Planning Board found that the CDP conforms, subject to conditions included herein.
-The design guidelines will also be fully evaluated, at the time of SDP.
+This plan incorporates the applicable design guidelines of Section 27-274 of the prior Zoning Ordinance, and staff find that the CDP conforms, subject to conditions included in the Recommendation section of this technical staff report.
+The design guidelines will also be fully evaluated at the time of SDP.

-(10) The Plan is in conformance with an approved Type 1 Tree Conservation Plan:
+(10) The Plan is in conformance with an approved Type 1 Tree Conservation Plan;

-A Type 1 Tree Conservation Plan, TCP1-012-2023, was submitted with the CDP application and approved.
+A Type 1 Tree Conservation Plan, TCP1-012-2023, was submitted with the CDP application which is recommended for approval, subject to conditions contained in the Recommendation section of this technical staff report.